magento/magento2/app/code/Magento/AuthorizenetGraphQl/README.md

-# AuthornizenetGraphQl
+# AuthorizenetGraphQl

- **AuthornizenetGraphQl** provides type and resolver for method additional information.
+ **AuthorizenetGraphQl** provides type and resolver for method additional information.